-NetOwl Extractor’s state-of-the-art accuracy and high throughput, combined with the latest cloud computing architectures using frameworks such as Hadoop and HPCC (High Performance Computing Cluster), make advanced Big Data Analysis a reality for unstructured text.
+NetOwl Extractor’s state-of-the-art accuracy and high throughput, combined with the latest cloud computing architectures using frameworks such as Hadoop and Spark, make advanced Big Data Analysis a reality for unstructured text.

-NetOwl offers four types of semantic ontologies out of the box, each one offering a progressively richer set of semantic concepts.
+NetOwl offers four types of semantic ontologies out of the box (entity, link, event, and cyber security ontologies), each one offering a progressively richer set of semantic concepts.
 NetOwl ontologies encompass a variety of domains including Business, Cyber Security, Finance, Homeland Security, Intelligence, Law Enforcement, Military, National Security, Politics, and Social Media.

 With over 100 types of entities, NetOwl offers a broad semantic ontology for entity extraction that goes far beyond that of standard named entity extraction.